The Power of Vintage

 Alto

-Xerox Alto.. the Grandpa of Modern Computing
+Xerox Alto — The Grandfather of Modern Computing

-- 120 Alto I and 2,000 Alto II were ever produced (universities used 500 machines)
+- Only 120 Alto I units and around 2,000 Alto II units were built

 Page 10 of 10